 Nearly every company focuses on creating videos for external audiences.
 But given the power of video, it’s no wonder that teams are turning to video as a way to share information and communicate important ideas internally as well.
-One important place these videos live is within the company intranet or knowledge base.
+One important place these internal communication videos live is within the company intranet or knowledge base.

 At Bloomfire, we see our clients creating and sharing all types of videos for internal groups: